QuarionIC/QuarionIC/README.md

 **Research**

 My  goal is to become a Principal Scientist of Scalable Alignment.
-Currently, I'm interested in goal misgeneralization, out of distribution detection, calibration, and honesty research on AI systems.
+Currently, I'm interested in research on goal misgeneralization, out of distribution detection, AI calibration, AI honesty, activation steering, and the science of deep learning.

+I'm especially excited about OpenAI's Superalignment team.
+If you are hiring to do similar work and you think I would be a good candidate, please reach out!

 **Contact  Information**